-The global context in which these investment decisions are made continues to change with investors having to understand the exposure and investment impact of a broad range of issues like modern slavery, social license, social inequality, climate change and energy transition.
+The global context in which these investment decisions are made continues to change with investors having to understand the exposure and investment impact of a broad range of issues such as climate change, natural capital, energy transition, modern slavery, social license and social inequality.

 The process of integrating the financial and the wider environmental and social risks and opportunities into investment strategies can be described as Responsible Investment (RI) or more broadly, Environmental, Social and Governance (ESG) driven investment.

 There is a growing number of factors that are moving capital markets towards a greater focus on ESG risks and opportunities in their portfolio and investment strategies, including:

 - Risk management and Fiduciary duty – Fiduciaries need to look at anything that may materially affect the financial returns of their funds – Climate risk as well as other ESG factors clearly belong in this conversation as an indicator of downside risk.

 - The Australian Sustainable Finance Roadmap Initiative – the development of which will deliver policy, legislation, regulation and practices that align finance with delivering a sustainable and resilient economy.

 - Regulation – Increasing risk of litigation associated with greenwashing claims.